 Patterson Belknap Team

-The following are brief overviews our team members’ relevant experience.
+The following are brief overviews of our team members’ relevant experience.

 Steven A. Zalesin

 Steve is a former Chair of our Litigation Department and Co-Chair of the Biotechnology Practice.
 He is a nationally recognized trial lawyer with wide ranging experience in representing pharmaceutical companies in intellectual property disputes.
 For example, Steve represented a leading biotech company in a series of multi-billion dollar arbitrations under license agreements concerning best-selling monoclonal antibody and recombinant protein products.
 Steve also successfully represented a major pharmaceutical company in a lawsuit challenging the validity of biotech patents concerning the cotransformation of eukaryotic cells, and obtained one of the largest settlement awards in a license dispute involving a patent for an enzyme replacement therapy.
 He is currently leading the worldwide defense of groundbreaking patents on a biologic that treats a rare genetic disorder.